Set Microsoft Edge as default browser using Microsoft Intune

 • Close the Settings Picker.

-• Copy the base64 encoded value generated in previous step in the Default Associations configuration Textbox.
+• Copy the base64 encoded value generated in the previous step in the Default Associations configuration Textbox.

 Default Associations Configuration - Paste the encoded base64 value in the text box